alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 system is under sustained high bandwidth and strongly demonstrates extended choking on throughput.

-# Dealing With HTTPS Certificates
+# Creating HTTPS Certificates for Testing & Development

 When connecting to the resulting onions over HTTP/SSL, you will be using wildcard self-signed SSL certificates - you *will* encounter